Optimizing city-scale traffic through modeling observations of vehicle movements: Tracking and Planning in City-Scale Transportation Networks

 \subsection{Data Description}

-We evaluate the performance of our framework on five datasets of human mobility: (1) SynthTown, (2) Berlin, (3) Santiago de Chile, (4) Dakar, and (5) NYC Taxicab (see Table \ref{table:data_source}).
+We evaluate the performance of our framework on five datasets of human mobility: (1) SynthTown, (2) Berlin, (3) Santiago de Chile, (4) Dakar, and (5) NYC Taxicab.
+We use as varied data as possible to demonstrate that our proposed framework is useful in more than a narrow range of cases and is fair.
+The different cases indeed show different levels of uncertainty in traffic state estimation, different travel times, and different on-time arrival rates.
+Nevertheless, the proposed traffic tracking and control algorithms outperforms the state of the art.

-The SynthTown dataset is comprised of a synthesized network of one home location, one work location, and 23 single-direction road links to characterize the trips of 2000 synthesized inhabitants going to work in the morning and returning home in the afternoon \cite{matsim}.
-The graphical illustration is shown in Fig. \ref{fig:SynthTownNetwork}.
-More specifically, the prediction problem is to estimate the vehicle counts at home, at work, and at links 1-23 in the present time, 10 minutes later, and 60 minutes later from observations of the 200 ``probe'' inhabitants collected at link 1 and link 20.
-These 200 ``probe'' inhabitants volunteer to share their locations every minute.
-Simple as it seems, this problem requires a statistical inference algorithm to ``understand'' several concepts in order to achieve successful tracking and forecasting.
-For example, the algorithm should successively add the estimated vehicle count at link 1 to home and subtract the estimated vehicle count at link 20 from work.
-In addition, the estimated vehicle counts at link 21-23 should sequentially follow the estimated vehicle count at link 20 and be followed by the estimated vehicle count at link 1.
+The SynthTown dataset is comprised of a synthesized network of one home location, one work location, and 23 single-direction road links (Fig. \ref{fig:SynthTown}) to characterize the trips of 2000 synthesized inhabitants going to work in the morning and returning home in the afternoon \cite{horni2016multi}.
+The prediction problem is to estimate the vehicle counts at home, at work, and at links 1-23 in the present time, 10 minutes later, and 60 minutes later from observations of the 200 ``probe'' inhabitants collected at link 1 and link 20.
+The control problem is to maximize a proxy of the Charypar-Nagel scoring function \cite{horni2016multi} from setting control variables according to these observations.
+We use this dataset to show the details of tracking and control results.